-The FT Weekend's annual festival will celebrate the wit, ideas and range of enthusiasms which are our hallmark.
+The FT Weekend's annual festival celebrates the wit, ideas and range of enthusiasms which are our hallmark.
 An eclectic array of the FT's writers from Lucy Kellaway, Martin Wolf and Simon Kuper to Jancis Robinson and Simon Schama, David Tang and Janan Ganesh to Tyler Brûlé, Gillian Tett and Merryn Somerset Webb, will debate the notions and passions that inspire and infuriate the FT Weekend tribe.
 They and leading editors from the FT Weekend and How To Spend It, will host dozens of leading figures from fine art, music, literature, dance, business, food and drink to fashion and politics in the grounds of Kenwood House on the edge of Hampstead Heath.

 Our all-day event will unfold on a series of stages: Food & Drink, How To Spend It, House & Home, FT Money, Arts & Fashion, Books, Travel and a central stage for the principal debates.
 The FT Weekend is, as one reader wrote to me recently, "nourishment for the mind and soul".
 So come and be nourished; and for those who attended last year's inaugural festival, in the spirit of our age, prepare for innovation - as in our journalism each weekend.